 9:45 - 11:00AM // WHY WE NEED WOMEN EVERYWHERE - PANEL DISCUSSION

 Women from various professions will speak on the importance of women in their sector and the challenges they face- and how to overcome them.
 The last 15 minutes are reserved for audience questions.

-Speakers include Jennifer Napier-Pearce, Patricia Jones, Dr. Susan Madsen, Geralyn Dreyfous, Beth Armstrong, and Kate Rubalcava.
+Speakers include Jennifer Napier-Pearce, Patricia W. Jones, Dr. Susan Madsen, Geralyn Dreyfous, Beth Armstrong, and Kate Rubalcava.